jxin31415/qisabelle/README.md

 Timeout errors are normal, just repeat the command to retry failed sessions.
 You can Ctrl+C and restart to continue at any time.
 Note this will modify the AFP thys directory (some theories generate code);
-if you mount it as read-only, a few theories will fail (which is OK).
+if you mount it as read-only, a few theories will fail (which would be OK).
 The `-j` option specifies the number of parallel workers, more than 30 is probably waste.
 ```bash
     mkdir -p dockerheaps/Isabelle2023_afp_$AFP_ID